jimratliff/GenoMac-user/README.md

 ### Assumed prerequisites
 Before you do anything with this repo, GenoMac-user, the following system-level prerequisites need to be fulfilled (via the GenoMac-system repo):
 - Homebrew, and therefore indirectly, Git, have been installed
+- The systemwide PATH has been modified to make all Homebrew-installed apps and man pages available to all users, with no additional user-specific modification of the user’s PATH required
+- Terminal and iTerm have both been granted full-disk access by USER-CONFIGURER
 - GNU Stow has been installed
+- More generally, USER_CONFIGURER has installed
+  - all of the third-party apps whose user-specific settings will be specified by GenoMac-user
+  - all of the resources (fonts, sounds, screensavers, etc.) that will be referenced by user-specific settings by GenoMac-user

 ### This repository will be cloned to `~/.genomac-user` of the particular user

-This public GenoMac-user repo is meant to be cloned locally (using https) to each user’s home directory.
+This public GenoMac-user repo is meant to be cloned locally (using https[^https]) to each user’s home directory.
 More specifically, the local directory to which this repo is to be cloned is the hidden directory `~/.genomac-user`, specified by the environment variable $GENOMAC_USER_LOCAL_DIRECTORY (which is exported by the script `assign_environment_variables.sh`).

+[^https]: After having cloned the repository via https, GitHub will not let you edit the repo from the CLI (but will from the browser).
+In order to edit the repo from the CLI, you will need to change the repo from https to SSH, which can be done via `git remote set-url origin git@github.com:OWNER/REPOSITORY.git`.
+(Use `git remote -v` to clarify the syntax for your repo.)

-### This repo supplies the dotfiles that configure some of the user’s software
+### This repo supplies the dotfiles that that help to configure some of the user’s software

 This repository is intended to be used with [GNU Stow](https://www.gnu.org/software/stow/), which is installed by the GenoMac-system repo.